-In the discussion of conditions and groups, there is a callout box ("Important Concept!") that states that groups, like any condition, only have two states: true and false.
-Reactions are only run when the state of a group changes, that is, goes from false to true, or from true to false.
+In the discussion of Rule conditions and groups, there is a callout box ("Important Concept!") that states that rules, like any condition, only have two active states: set and reset.
+Reactions are only run when the state of a rule changes, that is, goes from reset to set, or from set to reset.
 Let's use an example to illustrate why this concept is so important.

-Let's say we have a group with two conditions, and it's an OR group, so either condition (or both) being true results in the group itself being true.
-We start with both conditions false, so the group is also false.
-When one of the conditions goes true, the group goes true, and any actions in the "is TRUE" Reaction for the group are then run.
-However, if later the second condition in the group also goes true, the group is already true and does not change state as a result, so the "is TRUE" Reaction is not run again.
+Let's say we have a rule with two trigger conditions, and it's an OR group, so either condition or both being true results in the group itself being set.
+We start with both conditions false, so the rule is reset.
+When one of the conditions goes true, the rule sets, and any actions in the Set reaction for the rule are then launched.
+However, if later the other condition in the rule also becomes true, the rule is already set and therefore there is no rule state change as a result (it can't be more set than it already is), so the Set reaction is not run again.

 Reactions can have delays, which pause the run of all actions listed after the delay.
 Multiple delays are permitted.
-This is very much like Vera scenes, except that Reactor Reactions are durable across reloads and reboots of the system.
-An interrupted Reaction will resume after the restart, and effort is made to keep the delayed actions on schedule.
-For example, if a delay of 5 minutes in encountered in execution at 2:15:03PM, and a reload or reboot occurs during the delay, the actions would resume at 2:20:03PM as long as the system is up and ready at that time (otherwise, they will occur as soon as the system allows after the scheduled time).
+Reactions are durable across reloads of Reactor and reboots of the host system.
+An interrupted reaction will resume after the restart, and effort is made to keep the delayed actions on schedule.
+For example, if a delay of 5 minutes in encountered in execution at 2:15:03PM, and a reload or reboot occurs during the delay, the actions would resume at 2:20:03PM as long as the system is up and ready at that time (otherwise, they will resume as soon as the system is ready after the scheduled time).